-Consumer class actions containing allegations similar to those raised by the State of Arizona were filed against MBG in Israel in February 2019 as well as against MBG and further Group companies in the United Kingdom since May 2020, in the Netherlands, in Portugal as well as in November 2022 in Australia.
-The plaintiffs assert that Mercedes-Benz had used devices that impermissibly impair the effectiveness of emission control systems in reducing nitrogen-oxide (NO_x) emissions and which cause excessive emissions from vehicles with diesel engines.
+Consumer class actions were filed against MBG in Israel in February 2019 as well as against MBG and further Group companies in the United Kingdom since May 2020, in the Netherlands, in Portugal as well as since November 2022 in Australia.
+The plaintiffs inter alia assert that MBG had used devices that impermissibly impair the effectiveness of emission control systems in reducing nitrogen-oxide (NOx) emissions and which cause excessive emissions from vehicles with diesel engines.
+Furthermore, they claim that MBG deceived consumers in connection with advertising in relation to Mercedes-Benz diesel vehicles.
+The proceedings in England and Wales consist of several individual lawsuits that have been consolidated into one class action.
+A class action lawsuit is also pending in Scotland.
+In these proceedings, allegedly injured parties must actively register for the enforcement of claims (opt-in).
+The plaintiffs in the consumer class action in England and Wales also allege, among others, anti-competitive behaviour relating to technology for the treatment of diesel exhaust emissions.

 In Germany, a large number of customers of diesel vehicles has filed lawsuits for damages or rescission of sales contracts based on similar allegations.
 They refer to, in particular, the KBA's recall orders mentioned above.
-The development of case numbers is declining, however, an increase in the future cannot be ruled out.
+Although the number of pending lawsuits is declining, a future increase cannot be ruled out.
 Based on similar allegations, the Federation of German Consumer Organizations (Verbraucherzentrale Bundesverband e.V.) filed a model declaratory action (Musterfeststellungsklage) against MBG with the Stuttgart Higher Regional Court (Oberlandesgericht) in July 2021.
 Such action seeks a ruling that certain preconditions of alleged consumer claims are met.
+Following a decision of the European Court of Justice in the first quarter of 2023, the German Federal Court of Justice (Bundesgerichtshof) ruled in the second quarter of 2023 that vehicle purchasers are entitled to claim damages against the manufacturer if it intentionally or negligently used an inadmissible defeat device.

-Furthermore, class actions have been filed in Canada alleging anti-competitive behaviour relating to vehicle technology, costs, suppliers, markets and other competitive attributes, including diesel emissions control technology.
-In 2022, the proceedings in the United States were concluded in favour of MBG and MBUSA.
+Furthermore, class actions have been filed in Canada alleging anti-competitive behavior relating to vehicle technology, costs, suppliers, markets and other competitive attributes, including diesel emissions control technology.

 In addition, investors from Germany and abroad have filed lawsuits for damages with the Stuttgart Regional Court (Landgericht) alleging the violation of disclosure requirements (main proceedings) and also raised out-of-court claims for damages.
-In December 2021, the Stuttgart Higher Regional Court initiated model case proceedings under the German Act on Model Case Proceedings in Disputes under Capital Markets Law (KapMuG) (model case proceedings).
+In December 2021, the Stuttgart Higher Regional Court (Oberlandesgericht) initiated model case proceedings under the German Act on Model Case Proceedings in Disputes under Capital Markets Law (KapMuG) (model case proceedings).
 Multiple investors have used the possibility to register claims in a considerable amount with the model case proceedings in order to suspend the period of limitation.
 If court proceedings have an unfavourable outcome for Mercedes-Benz, the Group may encounter substantial financial burdens, e.g. from damages payments, remedial works or other cost-intensive measures.
 Court proceedings can also have an adverse effect on the reputation of the Group.